Count posts that have a related term

 Support › MB Relationships › Count posts that have a related termResolved

-- This topic has 2 replies, 2 voices, and was last updated 3 years, 6 months ago by
+- This topic has 2 replies, 2 voices, and was last updated 4 years ago by Rebecca Robertson.

 -